Reghay-repo/developer-kit/README.md

   --c4-card-box-shadow: 0 8px 16px rgba(0,0,0,0.12); /* Add a more pronounced shadow */
 }
 ```

+**Theming:**
+All components are designed to be themed from the outside by overriding their CSS Custom Properties.
+This allows teams to adapt the components to their specific product's look and feel without changing the component's code.

+An interactive **theming demo** is available to showcase this feature.
+It includes a light/dark mode switcher that demonstrates how the components instantly adapt.
+After starting the dev server, you can view it at `/theme-demo.html`.
 ## CLI Tooling

 This commit introduces the `@c4/cli` package, a Node.js-based command-line tool to automate component creation.